icopy-site/awesome/docs/awesome/awesome-newsletters.md

 - [InfoSecSherpa](https://nuzzel.com/InfoSecSherpa).
 A daily summary of 10 Information Security news items that aren't necessarily getting a lot of attention.
 - [tl;dr sec](https://tldrsec.com/).
 A weekly distillation of the best security tools, blog posts, and conference talks, covering AppSec, cloud and container security, DevSecOps, and more.
 - [Advisory Week](https://advisoryweek.com/).
 A weekly email with a roundup of Security Advisories published by the major software vendors.
+- [Shift Security Left](https://shift-security-left.curated.co/).
+A free biweekly newsletter for security-aware developers covering application security, secure architecture, DevSecOps, cryptography, incidents, etc. that can be useful for builders and (to a lesser extent) for breakers.
+Get a deeper understanding of causes for security vulnerabilities, designing defences, inventing and implementing security controls—with Felix, an imaginary mascot and a security engineer at [@cossacklabs](https://twitter.com/cossacklabs).

 ## Miscellaneous